 The data definition format (DDF) is a Sterling Commerce format that contains an XML-formatted description of the input or output side of a source map and has the file extension .ddf.
-The Integrator File Definition (IFD) is a Sterling Commerce format that contains a binary description of the input or output side of a source map and has the file extension .idf.
-Both DDF and IFD files include the hierarchical and looping structure of the data, the map objects (groups, records, fields) and their attributes (for example, names, descriptions, data types).
-A DDF or IFD file can be loaded (imported) or created (for export) from the Map Editor.
+The Integrator File Definition (IFD) is a Sterling Commerce format that contains a binary description of the input or output side of a source map and has the file

 Note: DDF and IFD files do not contain standard or extended rules, links, or any other map information unrelated to the data format.
 The one exception is the Use Code code lists.
-If the map references a Use Code standard rule and instructs Gentran Integration Suite to raise a compliance error if the code is not found in the Use Code code list, Gentran Integration Suite saves the standard rule and the associated code list.
+If the map references a Use Code standard rule and instructs Application to raise a compliance error if the code is not found in the Use Code code list, Application saves the standard rule and the associated code list.